Lima Memorial Health System Logo

 An exam will show:

-• Low blood pressure (most often less than 90 systolic)
+• Low blood pressure (most often less than 90 mmHg systolic [the first number])

 • Blood pressure that drops more than 10 points when you stand up after lying down (orthostatic hypotension)